-Wood has also developed a three-dimensional numerical groundwater flow model for the MCGS using the USGS finite-difference code MODFLOW-NWT9.
-The flow model will be used to simulate the groundwater flow system at MCGS in preparation for subsequent transport simulations using the code MT3D10.
+Wood has also developed a three-dimensional numerical groundwater flow model for the MCGS using the USGS finite-difference code MODFLOW-NWT10.
+The flow model will be used to simulate the groundwater flow system at MCGS in preparation for subsequent transport simulations using the code MT3D11.
 Modeling will be performed to evaluate the effectiveness of each alternative evaluated in the ACM for the BSP, and to assess the estimated times to achieve closure for groundwater.
 The model will be continually modified as new information is gathered.

-NIPSCO anticipates performing additional studies of soil and groundwater in Q3/Q4 2022 to assess the sorption/desorption of CCR constituents, particularly arsenic.
-In addition, Wood will continue to provide an updated report semi-annually, in conformance with applicable requirements of 40 CFR §257.97(a), that summarizes NIPSCO LLC's progress towards selection of remedy for groundwater Corrective Measures at the BSP.
+NIPSCO LLC anticipates performing additional studies of soil and groundwater in Q2 2023, after impoundment closure, to assess the sorption/desorption of CCR constituents, particularly arsenic.
+In addition, Wood will continue to provide an updated report semi-annually, in conformance with applicable requirements of 40 CFR §257.97(a), that summarizes NIPSCO LLC's progress towards selection of remedy for groundwater corrective measures at the BSP.